-Lastly, set an alarm or three and don’t hit snooze.
-Fingers crossed you’re at your desk by 9am.
+Lastly, set an alarm or three, and don’t hit snooze.
+Fingers crossed you’re at your desk by 9 am.
 Don’t forget to pack some baby wipes and deodorant to freshen up before work.
 The smell of campfire in your hair?
 That’s a new perfume, I swear.

 The Inevitable Backup Plan

 No public campsites available?
 No problem!
 Check Hipcamp for any privately owned land to set up your tent.
 Hipcamp even has filters set up for finding a campsite tonight or within two hours of your location.
 If you’re feeling glamorous, they have plenty of glamping options available, so you don’t even need to pack your car with more than the bare essentials.
-The less moving parts, the better.
+The fewer moving parts, the better.